 You are not alone when it comes to having a parent with a mental illness.
-There are around 3.7 million other young people in the UK in similar situations.
+There are over 2.9 million other young people in the UK in similar situations.
 While you may not feel comfortable telling everyone about your home life, opening up to a person you trust – be that a friend, relative or even a teacher – can help.

 If you’ve not spoken to anyone about your parent’s mental illness, it can feel unsafe to open up and talk about your thoughts and feelings for the first time.
 Remember that: